isaackhoo/ShopeeBookrepo/README.md

 ### `npm i`

-Installs all dependencies.
+Installs all dependencies from npm

 ## Available Scripts

-Ensure that dependencies have been installed first.
+<b>Ensure that dependencies have been installed first.</b> <br />
 In the project directory, you can run from command line:

 ### `npm start`